mangrovedao/mangrove-strats/README.md

 - You should use `broadcast()` instead of `vm.broadcast()` in scripts.
 The deployer contract will look for the correct private key, and fallback to the CLI-provided key if none was found.

 (Note that for Mumbai, `name=”mumbai”`)

-# Generate documentation

-The Mangrove Solidity files contain documentation that can be extracted to a nicely formatted and navigable HTML file by running `yarn doc` which will generate a `doc/MgvDoc.html`.

-# Configuration

-This package uses hierarchical configurations via [node-config](https://github.com/lorenwest/node-config).
-The main configuration is in [./config/default.js](./config/default.js) and the other .js files in the same directory specify environment/stage specific overrides.
-Please refer to the documentation for node-config for details on how the configuration hierarchy is resolved.

-It is possible to override parts of the configuration with environment variables.
-This is controlled by [./config/custom-environment-variables.json](./config/custom-environment-variables.json).
-The structure of this file mirrors the configuration structure but with names of environment variables in the places where these can override a part of the configuration.

-For more information, please refer to the node-config's documentation of this feature: https://github.com/lorenwest/node-config/wiki/Environment-Variables#custom-environment-variables .